ivanantipin/chartpapa/articles/game_of_life_article.md

 Multiplication by number 1.01 tends to increase to infinity, multiplication by number 0.99 tends to decrease to zero - simple math.

-### Good tech companies know
+### Good tech companies know!

-Good tech companies like Google, Facebook etc.  famous for those tough intervies ( author also tried it few times without big success)
+Good tech companies like Google, Facebook etc.  famous for those tough interviews ( author also tried it few times without big success)

 They often hire overqualified people for particilar work just to avoid mentioned death spiral, influenca ( you name it)